dovlicio/qr-code-component/README.md

 - Mobile-first workflow

 ### What I learned
 Great exercise for practicing and improving HTML and CSS skills.
-Adding two circles made this challenge even more fun!